Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 Pro Tips for Sleeping Cooler at Night

-• Use breathable sheets (cotton percale or linen) instead of heavy microfiber.
+• Use breathable cotton percale or linen sheets instead of heavy microfiber.

-• Choose a breathable mattress protector; thick waterproof layers can trap heat.
+• Choose a thin, breathable protector; thick waterproof layers can trap heat.

-• Rotate the mattress as recommended to keep comfort layers wearing evenly.
+• Rotate the mattress on the maker’s schedule so comfort layers wear evenly.

 FAQs